aniellodesanto/aniellodesanto.github.io/about.md

 On a separate note, I have been exploiting the idea of studying less known "dialects" of Italy to investigate problematic linguistics phenomena in Standard Italian.
 In particular, I have been working on the interaction between Raddoppiamento Sintattico and /sC/ clusters in the phonology of the Irpino Dialect (a southern Italian Dialect of the Neapolitan family).
+For this project, I recently received a small grant from the Stony Brook Center for Italian Studies.
 </p>

 <h2>Past Affiliations</h2>